A Big Problem

 But how do you find such a story?
 How do you work it into an advertisement that hooks your prospect?
 How do you lead your prospect on the path toward a sale in the dark digital forest?

 As a copywriter, I have studied these questions till my brain started eroding.

 Now, by asking you relevant questions, I can help you show how your company is unique, what your strengths are, and what words you can use to catch your prospect’s attention.

 This way, you can stand out and pale your competition.

 You’ll have to present your story in many different ways—online and offline.
-By narrowing down your focus to one core message and using marketing writing techniques, I can write
+By narrowing down the focus to one core message and using marketing writing techniques, I can write

 - your ads